suixinsuo/olympus-protocol/docs/GettingStarted.md

 ```

-The old investors can keep investing, but a new investorC shall not.
-We are going to use our own implementation of assertReverts (that requires await as is asynchronous, and accept and asynchronous function as parameter)
+The active investors can keep investing, but a new, third investor, investorC can not.
+We are going to use our own implementation of assertReverts (that requires await is asynchronous, and accepts an asynchronous function as the parameter)

 ```javascript
     await calc.assertReverts(async () =>